aws-samples/serverless-patterns/apigw-lambda-s3-terraform-java/README.md

 1. **Amazon API Gateway**: Receives the HTTP POST request containing the file name to be uploaded.

-2. **AWS Lambda**: Triggered by the API Gateway, this function creates a pre-signed S3 bucket URL with PUT object permission for the provided key (file name).
+2. **AWS Lambda**: Triggered by the API Gateway, this function creates a presigned S3 bucket URL with PUT object permission for the provided key (file name).

-3. **Amazon S3**: User uploads a file upto 5 GB size using pre-signed URL.
+3. **Amazon S3**: User uploads a file up to 5 GB size using presigned URL.

 ## Testing

-1. For testing this, you can use any file upto 5 GB in size.
-For example you can downlaod the [Amazon S3 user guide](https://s3.amazonaws.com/awsdocs/S3/latest/s3-gsg.pdf).
+1. For testing this, you can use any file up to 5 GB in size.
+For example you can download the [Amazon S3 user guide](https://docs.aws.amazon.com/pdfs/AmazonS3/latest/userguide/s3-userguide.pdf).

-2. Run the following command from to run the test class to upload a file using Amazon S3 pre-signed URL:
+2. Run the following command from to run the test class to upload a file using Amazon S3 presigned URL:

    ```bash
    java -cp target/test-classes/ com.example.S3UploadIntegrationTest